-Positive factors - The ratings can be upgraded if a ramp-up of the petrochemical capacity and steady refining margins lead to healthy cash flow generation, resulting in a material deleveraging of the balance sheet.
+Positive factors - The rating can be upgraded if there is a ramp-up of the petrochemical capacities, coupled with steady refining margins, that would lead to a healthy cash flow generation and translate into material deleveraging of the balance sheet.

-Negative factors - The ratings may be downgraded if the credit risk profile of HPCL weakens, or HMEL's linkages with HPCL weaken, or if there is any significant deterioration in HMEL's standalone financial risk profile.
+Negative factors - Factors leading to a downward revision of the rating include weakening of the credit risk profile of HPCL, weakening of the linkages of HMEL with HPCL, and any significant deterioration in HMEL's standalone financial risk profile.